 Research on song translation conducted by Emma Heesters has been carried out by several researchers.
 Hidayati (2020) described the translation methods used by Emma Heesters in translating two song lyrics by Andmesh Kamaleng, Cinta Luar Biasa and Hanya Rindu, into Incredible Love and Just Missing You, as well as whether she used translation methods emphasizing the source language or the target language.
 Sari (2022) identified the types of translation used in translating Budi Doremi's song Melukis Senja, which was translated by Emma Heesters.
-Rosalina and Simbolon (2023) identified the types of translation techniques found in the translated by Emma Heesters.
+Rosalina and Simbolon (2023) identified the types of translation used in translating Mahen's song Pura Pura Lupa, which was translated by Emma Heesters.
 Natsir and Saragih (2023) investigated the translation techniques found in the translated cover lyrics of the songs Melukis Senja, Maafkan Aku, and Cuek by Emma Heesters.
 Sanjaya et al. (2024) analyzed and categorized the types of category shifts that occurred in the English versions of Indonesian song lyrics covered by Emma Heesters.
 Wijaya and Hadi (2024) analyzed the techniques used in translating the song Bertaut by Nadin Amizah into English by Emma Heesters.
 Mukminin (2024) examined the techniques, methods, and ideologies used in translating the song lyrics of Cintanya Aku from Indonesian into English, as translated by Emma Heesters.